linemos/introduction-to-kubernetes/tasks/google-cloud-platform-setup.md

 1. Select Container Engine and then Container clusters.
 Click `Create cluster`.
 2. Name your cluster `cv-cluster`.
-3. Choose a zone starting with *us-central1-a*.
+3. Choose the zone *us-central1-a*.
+It might take some time before you can choose a zone.
+Be patient :blush:
 This is useful if you want to try out some beta functionality that is limited to this zone.
 4. Scroll down to and click `More`.
 This will expand advanced options.
 5. Find the part called **Project access**.
 6. Set **Storage** to *Full*.
 7. Set **Cloud SQL** to *Enabled*.
 8. Click *Create*.
 This will probably take several minutes.
+You can start with Task 2.3 while you wait :simple_smile:
+Notice also that you can view the setup progress for your cluster in the top right corner.

 This will give your cluster access to Storage and the SQL instance we are going to create next.